-“Southern Season is an incredible business, and I firmly believe that the concept is part of the future of retail,” Calvert Retail owner Eric Brinsfield said in a statement released by the company.
+“Southern Season is an incredible business, and I firmly believe that the concept is part of the future of retail,” Calvert Retail owner Eric Brinsfield said in a statement released by the company in November.
 “However, it requires a more robust organization and more capital than I can provide as a small-business owner.
 I have made the difficult decision to close the Chapel Hill retail store and focus on our online business from our facility in Graham.”

 The Weathervane restaurant at Southern Season had closed by the time the announcement was made.
 Southern Season was an anchor tenant in University Place, which was known as University Mall from its opening in 1973 until it was renamed in 2015.

 Gift baskets and Southern Season packaged food items will continue to be available online, the company said.